Our 2018 Spring National Postage Stamp and Coin Show features leading coin and stamp dealers from across Canada.

-Our 2018 Spring Show is featuring leading coin and stamp dealers from across Canada, who will be selling and buying all things numismatic and philatelic.
-Please be sure to take advantage of this opportunity.
+In addition to offering a smorgasbord of material on the bourse, they will be selling and buying all things numismatic and philatelic.
+Be sure to take advantage of this great opportunity.

 Based in Almonte, Ont., Sean Isaacs has been in the numismatic business since 1988.
 He first established his own company, Alliance Coin & Banknote, in 2000.
 A past contributor to the Standard Catalog of World Coins as well as the Standard Catalog of World Paper Money, Isaacs specializes in world coins and has handled millions of coins from hundreds of issue countries, territories and states.
 His coin-hunting travels have taken him to five of the world’s continents, and he personally enjoys collecting love tokens, interesting historical silver coins, and the coinage of Indonesia and the colonial East Indies.
 He is delighted to be bringing to the Fall National Postage Stamp and Coin Show a fresh new inventory of modern world coins sets from more than 100 diverse countries.

 ANDY GRECCO • Andy Grecco / 905-227-3534 / 905-931-4632

 Andy Grecco doesn’t describe himself as a dealer but instead as a long-time collector; however, he is a member of the Canadian Association of Numismatic Dealers and is a fixture on show bourses in his home province of Ontario.
 He’s also involved in organizing the annual Niagara Falls Coin Club Show, which is held each November in Niagara Falls, Ont.